GoTierGod/chess-game-ts/README.md

     -   `exposing`: Indicates whether the move will expose the opponent's king.
     -   `exposed`: Indicates whether the opponent's king can capture the piece that is exposing it.

-### Algorithm Steps
+#### Algorithm Steps

 1. **Create a Fantasy Board**:

-    - Create a deep copy of the current chessboard (`mirrorBoard`) to simulate the potential move.
+    - Create a deep copy (`mirrorBoard`) of the current chessboard to simulate the potential move.
     - Update the fantasy board by removing the selected piece from its current position and placing it in the potential move position.

 2. **Get Capture Moves of the Current Piece**:

-    - Use the `getCaptureMoves` method of the current piece to retrieve all possible capture moves from the potential move position.
+    - Utilize the `getCaptureMoves` method of the current piece to obtain all possible capture moves from the potential move position.

 3. **Check for Exposing Moves**: